MOURINHO’S PLAYED A MATA MASTERSTROKE

 They have been aided so far by a kind fixture list - last week’s winning trip to Anfield aside - but the signs of progress are undeniable, especially when you remember their ragged defending at the start of last season.

-Southampton has already kept four clean sheets and conceded just two league goals this term.
+Southampton have already kept four clean sheets and conceded just two league goals this term.
 Pochettino is building the right base to take Southampton to the next level, to turn attention from survival to challenging for a European place.